plexus/attendance/README.md

 ## Environment

+You need a "google service account", see links below.
+When you create the account you get a "client ID" which looks like an email address.
+You can share the spreadsheets you want the app to access with this email, just as if you would share access with another person.

 * ATTENDANCE_CLIENT_ID: email address of the google service account
 * ATTENDANCE_P12_KEY: base64 encoded P12 key file, no wrapping